-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2017 was \$3,148,945.
-The costs of the District's activities were paid primarily by program revenues.
-Program revenues are comprised primarily of assessments.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2020 was \$3,179,341.
+The costs of the District's activities were primarily funded by program revenues.
+Program revenues, comprised primarily of assessments, increased during the current fiscal year as the result of the District receiving more assessment revenue in the current fiscal year.
 The remainder of the current fiscal year revenue includes interest revenue and miscellaneous income.
+In total, expenses, including depreciation, decreased from the prior fiscal year.
+The majority of the change in expenses was a result from a decrease in interest expenses.
+Based on the amortization schedule of the Bonds, as the outstanding balance of the Bonds decreases over time, the portion of each debt service payment allocated to the principal increases accordingly, resulting in decreasing amounts allocated to interest.